Abdulaziz Karimov: Career

 His multiple scientific results were published in various journals (Electronics, Instruments and experimental technologies, Semiconductors, Technical Physics Letters, Radioelectronics and communication systems, Journal of engineering physics and thermophysics) worldwide.
 The results of investigation of spectral characteristics of two-barrier structures with corrugated surface are of special interest [A.V.
 Karimov, D.M.
 Yodgorova, E.N.
 Yakubov.
 Research of structures with corrugated photoreceiving surface// Journal of Semiconductor Physics and Quantum Electronics and Optoelectronics.
 2004, Vol. 7, #4, pp. 378–382].
 Compared to the classical one-barrier photodiode structures, Dr. A.V.
 Karimov obtained high value of photosensitivity ranging from 5 to 15 A/V, which is by 1-1.5 fold higher than that (0.5-1 A/V) in the existing samples.

-Dr. A.V.
-Karimov, as a leading expert and professional in his field, he is listed in the Biographical Collection 10th Anniversary Edition of Who's Who in Science and Engineering/Marquis Who's Who in Science and Engineering, and also in International list of the International Biographical Centre Melrose Press Ltd (registered in Great Britain under #965274 with an office at Saint Thomas Place, ELY, Cambridgeshire, CB7 4GG, Great Britain).
-He was admitted as an International scientist for the year 2008.

-At present Dr. A.V.
-Karimov together with his team works on creating a new generation of photodetector structures for receiving and processing information (a novel generation of photo-receiver structures for information processing and storage).